vasilakisfil/Introspected-REST/README.md

 +no negotiation

 #### 11.3.3.
 [Linksets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) (draft)
+say that Link rel is so overused that Linksets was needed...
 As we discussed previously, HTTP Link header tends to be overloaded because it's our only way to signal Hypermedia detached by the response representation and message format.
 In order to mitigate such issues, Linksets proposal tries to offload HTTP Link links from a resource or url, when having them in there is